-How can one contribute to create an MDD?
-How to move from the present dead end in politics to a society run by DD?
-By setting up local Committees for DD and by conducting local campaigns for DD.
+How can one contribute to the creation of DD?
+How to move from the present political dead end to a society run by DD?
+By local struggles for DD

 Unlike all other political systems DD cannot be imposed on people because it depends on their active participation in deciding what their society, their place of work, their city, should do.
 People cannot be forced to participate in decision-making.
 Unless they want to participate in discussing and deciding policies no DD can exist.
 So the problem is to spread the idea that all citizens can decide what is best for their society.
 Activity to introduce DD must start from groups of two or three DD activists, debating and discussing how to solve an actual, local, problem by methods of direct democracy.
 The problem can be in a family, in a school, in a neighbourhood or in a place of work.
 It must be a problem known to others.
 DD activists should propose ways to solve the problem with the participation of all those facing it.
-Those involved should discuss the problem, the ways to solve it, the pros and cons of each, and then decide what to do.
-Every DD solution will meet fierce opposition.
-It will start a fierce confrontation for - and against - DD.
-This is to be expected, and desirable, since confrontations stimulate creativity, attract attention, and produce publicity.
+Those involved should discuss the problem, the ways to solve it, the pros and cons of each, and then decide what to do/ Any DD solution will meet fierce resistance.
+A struggle for - and against - a DD solution will begin.
+Struggles attract attention and produce publicity.

 Start by finding one other person who agrees with the idea of DD.
 Meet regularly and discuss who else might be interested in DD.
-Three - or more - people agreeing on DD can form a local CDD (Committee for DD) and start to spread DD ideas in their home, in school, at work, and wherever they meet others.
-Given today's political apathy of most people, this may seem a lost cause.
-However, as the events of May

-1968 in France reveal, buried beneath layers of political apathy and cynicism there is, in most people, a lot of goodwill and concern for others.
+Three - or more - people agreeing to DD should declare themselves a local Committee for DD (CDD) and start to spread DD ideas in their neighbourhood, in school, at work, and wherever they meet others.
+In the face of today's political apathy of most people, this may seem a lost cause.
+However, as the events of May 1968 in France reveal, buried beneath layers of political apathy and cynicism there is, in most people, much goodwill and concern for others.
 Once awakened it becomes a powerful force for political activity.

-Set up Internet sites to communicate with other CDDs, to propose policies, to debate and vote on them.
-When a few sites exist they can coordinate activities.
-DD websites are the cornerstones of electronic direct democracy (EDD).
+Set up Internet websites enabling people to propose policies, debate them, and vote on them.
+When a few websites exist they should coordinate their activities.
+Such websites are the cornerstones of Electronic Direct Democracy (EDD).

-DD activists must be prepared for the possibility that every attempt to implement local DD will be opposed.
-If - after numerous failures - they succeed in involving others in a DD campaign, and solve a problem by DD methods, they should report this to other CDDs and study the reasons for their failures and successes.
+DD activists must be prepared for the possibility that any attempt to implement local DD will be opposed.
+If - after numerous failures - they succeed in involving others in a DD campaign, and solve a problem by DD methods, they should report this to other CDDs and study the reasons for their failures and successes

-A CDD should meet regularly (say once a week) to discuss local problems that can be solved by DD methods.
-DD activities must deal with actual, local, problems.
-Campaigns to solve actual problems by DD methods are the way for CDDs to grow.
-Every DD campaign will create more DD activists.
-Solving particular problem is a means, not an end.
-The end is to turn people into DD activists.
-Every DD campaign must be done by DD methods.
-Encouraging all to debate how to solve problems by DD is essential.
-Participation in debates awakens the sense of DD in most people.
-DD activity must be evaluated by the number of people it turns into DD activists.
+Campaigns to solve the actual problems by DD methods are the way for CDDs to grow.
+Every campaign will create more DD activists.
+Solving a particular problem is a means, not an end.
+The end is to turn people into DD activists by conducting struggle by DD methods, by involving all participants in debates on how to solve the problem.
+It is this debate that awakens the sense of DD in most people.
+An activity must be evaluated by the number of people it turns into DD activists.

 Every CDD must be self-sufficient.
 It should finance its activities only by donations of its own members and never accept money from outside sources.
-This will ensure its independence and serve as a measure of its resources.
-A clear distinction must be made between DD sympathizers and DD activists.
+This will ensure its independence and be a measure of its resources.
+A clear distinction must be made between sympathizers of DD and activists of DD.
 A CDD is a group of activists, not of sympathizers.
 Activists are committed to activity.
 Sympathizers are voluntary supporters.
 Sympathizers should be encouraged to become activists.